Pavankalyan390/Sales-Insights-Dashboard/README.md

 # Overview
 - Business Insights is a comprehensive Power BI dashboard designed to empower AtliQ Hardware with actionable insights across Region and Market, and Cutomers, and Products.
-- The sales insights dashboard was built using the dataset provided Codebasics Youtube channel.
+- The sales insights dashboard was built using the dataset provided Codebasics.
 It contained the sales data of Atliq hardware from 2017 to 2020.
 It consisted of 1 fact table and 4 dimension tables.
 The data source was in MySQL database.

 # Features
 - **Region**: Detailed View of the top performing customers.